Best in Travel is here! Discover 2025’s destinations

 Lisbon and Porto have their own urbano (suburban) train networks.
 Lisbon’s network extends to Sintra, Cascais, Setúbal and up the lower Tejo valley.

-Trains can be booked online via the official CP website, via the CP Portugal app, or at stations throughout the country.
-You can reserve Intercidade and Alfa Pendular tickets up to 30 days ahead, though you’ll usually have little trouble booking a seat for the next or even the same day.
+Trains can be booked online via the official CP website, via the CP Portugal app or at stations throughout the country.
+Reserve Intercidade and Alfa Pendular tickets up to 30 days ahead, though you’ll usually have little trouble booking a seat for the next or same day.
 Other services can only be booked 24 hours in advance.

-Take note that children under age four travel free, and those ages four to 12 go for half price.
-Additionally, travelers aged 65 and over can get 50% off any service with a valid ID.
-Travelers aged 25 and under also receive a 25% discount.
+Children younger than four travel free, and those aged four to 12 pay half price.
+Additionally, travelers aged 65 and older can get 50% off any service with a valid ID.
+Travelers aged 25 and younger also receive a 25% discount.

 Take the bus to visit more towns and for getting around the Algarve

-Slower and often cheaper than trains, buses are great for visiting smaller towns and villages (particularly away from the coast) not served by the rail network.
+Slower and often less expensive than trains, buses are great for visiting smaller towns and villages (particularly away from the coast) not served by the rail network.

 A host of small private bus operators, most amalgamated into regional companies, run a dense network of services across the country.
 Among the largest are Rede Expressos and Rodonorte.
 Southern Portugal has a new bus network called Vamus Algarve, with service reaching just about every part of the Algarve.